 \These are additional GMP liabilities which have been identified as part of the ongoing GMP reconciliation with HMRC.
 They are not in respect of GMP equalisation.

-The technical provisions deficit have decreased from £94.9m in the last valuation to £43.6m at this valuation.
-The key factors which have contributed to this change are:
+The technical provisions deficit has decreased from £43.6m at the last valuation to £23.9m at this valuation.

+The key factors which led to this change were: